ericsungrevature/Project1/README.md

 7. If you are finished, you can click logout button to logout the application.

 # Contributors
-My team member: Eric Sung
+Team members: Jae Park, Eric Sung

 Team name: Team Team